Lv255/GarnetVsRedisBenchmark/README.md

 This command creates a Redis cluster with the specified nodes.

 **Note**: Ensure to replace the IP addresses with the actual IP addresses of your machines.

-**Cluster Creation Command Explanation**

-The command `redis-cli --cluster create 192.168.5.152:7002 192.168.5.154:7002 192.168.5.160:7002 --cluster-yes` is used to create a cluster for both Garnet and Redis.
-This command initializes a cluster with the specified nodes, ensuring they are connected and ready for operations.
-The `--cluster-yes` flag confirms the creation of the cluster without additional prompts.
-This step is crucial for both Garnet and Redis clusters to ensure they are properly configured and ready for performance testing.